pinakm9/forget/README.md

 ## Description
-This repository contains implementations of various unlearning algorithms for generative models in PyTorch.
+This repository contains implementations of various unlearning algorithms described in [https://arxiv.org/pdf/2506.04712](https://arxiv.org/pdf/2506.04712) for generative models in PyTorch.
 Users can run experiments on VAEs trained on MNIST/CelebA using the code provided here.
 The unlearning algorithms provided here are:
 - A: Gradient Ascent
 - A-D: Alternative Ascent and Descent
 - SA: Gradient Surgery #1 (ascent with forget gradients)